position Head Coach

 Alma Mater Wisconsin, 1990

-Steve Rohlik, head coach of the Ohio State men’s hockey team, has led the program back into the national picture during his nine years at the helm.
+Steve Rohlik, head coach of the Ohio State men’s hockey team now in his 10th year in 2022-23, has led the program back into the national picture during time at the helm.
 The Buckeyes made three consecutive NCAA Tournament appearances (2017-19) and were poised for a program-record fourth straight trip when the remainder of the season was canceled in 2020, finishing as the first team out in 2022.
 Among the NCAA trips was a Frozen Four berth in 2018, the first for the program in 20 years.
 In 2018-19, he guided the squad to the first Big Ten regular season title in program history and the school’s first conference regular season crown since 1972.
 The team finished in the Top 4 of the Big Ten six of the last seven years, with three Top 2 seeds in the league tournament in that span.

 Rohlik, the 2018 and ’19 Big Ten Coach of the Year and a two-time AHCA National Coach of the Year finalist, including a runner-up finish in 2018, was named the ninth head coach in Ohio State men’s hockey history in April 2013 after spending three years as the Buckeyes’ associate head coach.
 He has more than 20 years experience as a Division I coach and during his career has recruited and/or coached two Hobey Baker Award winners, 16 All-Americans – including Buckeyes Brady Hjelle, Ryan Dzingel, Mason Jobst and Tanner Laczynski – and nearly 20 players who have reached the NHL.
 He has a career and Ohio State record of 162-127-36 through 2021-22.